labbsr0x/go-horse/README.md

 func main() {}

 // PluginModel PluginModel
-type PluginModel struct {
+type PluginModel struct {}
-	model.FilterConfig
-}

 // GoFilterDefinition
-// You don't need it in your plugin filter, it's just type GoFilterDefinition interface {
+// You don't need it in your plugin filter, it's just to show you what interface are you implementing. type GoFilterDefinition interface {
 	Config() model.FilterConfig
 	Exec(ctx iris.Context, requestBody string) (model.FilterReturn, error)